Buying guide

 AI summary

-This guide demystifies New Zealand mortgages for home buyers.
-A mortgage is a loan to buy property, with the house acting as security.
-While a 20% deposit is standard, first-home buyers can use KiwiSaver withdrawals or the Kāinga Ora First Home Loan.
+This guide demystifies New Zealand mortgages for homebuyers.
+A mortgage is a long-term loan where the property acts as security.
+While a 20% deposit is standard, first-home buyers can use KiwiSaver withdrawals or the Kāinga Ora First Home Loan scheme.

 What you’ll learn